XRPLF/xrpl-dev-portal/docs/references/http-websocket-apis/public-api-methods/account-methods/account_info.md

 ## Possible Errors

 * Any of the [universal error types][].
 * `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
 For example, the request specified `queue` as `true` but specified a `ledger_index` that is not the current open ledger.
+In [API v1][], you won't receive this error when specifying a non-boolean value for `signer_lists`.
 * `actNotFound` - The address specified in the `account` field of the request does not correspond to an account in the ledger.
 * `lgrNotFound` - The ledger specified by the `ledger_hash` or `ledger_index` does not exist, or it does exist but the server does not have it.